thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:47:01]
 **Bradley:**
 See you later.
-No, mine goes beyond that and it starts to more so like parallel and match up with the 6 fundamental building blocks framework.
+No, mine goes beyond that and it starts to more so like parallel and match up with the "6 fundamental building blocks" framework.
 Because now after we've cleared up those, after we've cleared up like the thinking, the old thinking, the old like the emotion, the thinking, reframed the emotion, reframe the myths and mistake.
 Reframe.
 Now we're not just ending on action steps which is item number 4 out of 6 in that framework or step number 4.

 [00:47:43]
 **Bradley:**